-Valued at close to $10 billion, the health supplement product market in Southeast Asia has been booming thanks to the global trends of rising concern for health and wellness.
-And with online shopping booming in Southeast Asia, there is ample opportunity for health supplement brands beyond outside the region to enter the market via cross-border eCommerce.
+Valued at close to $10 billion1, the health supplement product market in Southeast Asia has been booming thanks to the global trends of rising concern for health and wellness.
+And with online shopping booming in Southeast Asia, there is ample opportunity for health supplement brands beyond outside the region to enter the market with cross-border eCommerce deliveries.

-According to McKinsey, two of the key factors contributing to this global phenomenon lie in increasing consumer awareness of preventative healthcare, and the rise of the self-directed consumer.
-Southeast Asia has clearly been swept up by the same phenomenon, seeing double digit growth rates in the health supplement market in recent years.
+According to McKinsey, two of the key factors contributing to this global phenomenon2 lie in increasing consumer awareness of preventative healthcare, and the rise of the self-directed consumer.
+Southeast Asia has clearly been swept up by the same phenomenon, seeing double-digit growth rates in the health supplement market in recent years.

 As the marketing of healthy products evolve beyond general claims towards more personalised, quantifiable and targeted clinical claims, consumers are sold by the idea of consuming health supplements for purposes such as weight loss, improved memory, or reducing carcinogens.

 With a rapidly growing Southeast Asian eCommerce industry fuelled by the demand of 120 million online shoppers throughout the region4, entering the health supplements market in Southeast Asia from abroad has never been easier.